EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Chapter 10 Means of Egress.
 The general criteria set forth in Chapter 10 regulating the design of the means of egress are established as the primary method for protection of people in buildings by allowing timely relocation or evacuation of building occupants.
 Both prescriptive and performance language is utilized in this chapter to provide for a basic approach in the determination of a safe exiting system for all occupancies.
 It addresses all portions of the egress system (i.e., exit access, exits and exit discharge) and includes design requirements as well as provisions regulating individual components.
 The requirements detail the size, arrangement, number and protection of means of egress components.
 Functional and operational characteristics also are specified for the components that will permit their safe use without special knowledge or effort.
 The means of egress protection requirements work in coordination with other sections of the code, such as protection of vertical openings (see Chapter 7), interior finish (see Chapter 8), fire suppression and detection systems (see Chapter 9) and numerous others, all having an impact on life safety.
 Chapter 10 of the IBC is duplicated in Chapter 10 of the IFC; however, the IFC contains one additional section on the means of egress system in existing buildings.

 Chapter 11 Accessibility.
 Chapter 11 contains provisions that set forth requirements for accessibility of buildings and their associated sites and facilities for people with physical disabilities.
 The fundamental philosophy of the code on the subject of accessibility is that everything is required to be accessible.
 This is reflected in the basic applicability requirement (see Section 1103.1).
 The code’s scoping requirements then address the conditions under which accessibility is not required in terms of exceptions to this general mandate.
-While the IBC contains scoping provisions for accessibility (e.g., what, where and how many), ICC/ANSI A117.1, Accessible and Usable Buildings and Facilities, is the referenced standard for the technical provisions (i.e., how).
+While the IBC contains scoping provisions for accessibility (for example, what, where and how many), ICC A117.1, Accessible and Usable Buildings and Facilities, is the referenced standard for the technical provisions (in other words, how).

 There are many accessibility issues that not only benefit people with disabilities, but also provide a tangible benefit to people without disabilities.
 This type of requirement can be set forth in the code as generally applicable without necessarily identifying it specifically as an accessibility-related issue.
 Such a requirement would then be considered as having been “mainstreamed.”
 For example, visible alarms are located in Chapter 9 and accessible means of egress and ramp requirements are addressed in Chapter 10.